-Currently, all UWP services are free of charge to LU students.
-All students may utilize the UWP's services, and faculty may download any UWP-produced online materials for use in their classes.
-The UWP is currently working toward fully operational one-on-one tutoring for all LU students, both graduate and undergraduate.
+Currently, all UWP services, including the Foreign Language Lab, are free of charge to Liberty University students and faculty.
+Faculty may download any UWP-produced online materials for use in their classes.

-The GWC is located in Campus North 1877.
+The GWC is located in Green Hall 1877.
 Students or faculty may contact the center by calling (434) 592-4727 or by emailing graduatewriting@liberty.edu.
-The UWC is located on the second floor of the ILRC and can be reached at (434) 592-3174 or undergradwriting@liberty.edu.
 The OWC may be accessed online at www.liberty.edu/onlinewritingcenter.